This guide covers everything you need to know about starting an event planning business.

 Explore and experiment with as many possible marketing and promotion tactics that you can come up with.

 As you start rolling out these tactics, you will see which are working, and which are not.
 Take note – if you experience a high conversation rate on a specific promotion or advertisement, be sure to take a look at what you included in that advertisement, that wasn’t included in other advertisements, and use it!

 Another make-or-break tactic for new (and current) event planning business owners is marketing yourself.
 You’re different from your competition and you have the practical skills needed for event planning, but do you know the best ways to market yourself as an event planner.

 Through word of mouth is a great way to gain new referrals and clients, you should not simply rely on this.
 In order to gain a competitive advantage, you need to know what marketing is and what it is not.

 Contrary to popular belief, marketing is not about getting people to remember you.
 It’s about letting your clients know you have what they need and getting them to take action and buy your event services.

 Remember, there are hundreds of thousands of event planning businesses.
 The client likely already knows they want to hire an event planner, so it is your job to convince them why they should hire you.

 Tip: Rather than focusing on cute ways to get clients to remember you, spend that energy meeting them one-on-one.

-The goal of marketing is it turn a profit and stand out against your competition.
-It’s important to talk to your prospective clients to know what they’re thinking, to discover their needs and understand them.
+The goal of marketing is it turns a profit and stand out against your competition.
+It’s important to talk to your prospective clients to know what they’re thinking, to discover their needs, and understand them.